undersky0/zip_chat/README.md

 bin/dev
 ```

-This starts up Overmind (or Foreman) running the processes defined in `Procfile.dev`.
+This starts up Overmind running the processes defined in `Procfile.dev`.
 We've configured this to run the Rails server, CSS bundling, and JS bundling out of the box.
 You can add background workers like Sidekiq, the Stripe CLI, etc to have them run at the same time.

 #### Running on Windows